RiledUpCrow/Flier/docs/Action.md

 **`machineGun`**

-This Action is an attack which shoots a burst of straight-flying projectiles in the direction the player is looking.
+This action is an attack which shoots a burst of straight-flying projectiles in the direction the player is looking.

 ```
 gun_action: